andrew/ultimate-awesome/README.md

 - [awesome-political-science](https://github.com/brandonhimpfen/awesome-political-science) - A curated list of high-quality resources, tools, datasets, and educational content related to political science.
 - [awesome-quantum-computing](https://github.com/brandonhimpfen/awesome-quantum-computing) - A curated list of awesome libraries, learning resources, frameworks, and tools for quantum computing.
 - [awesome-redis](https://github.com/brandonhimpfen/awesome-redis) - A curated list of tools, libraries, extensions, modules, GUI clients, and resources for Redis.
-- [awesome-saas](https://github.com/brandonhimpfen/awesome-saas) - A curated list of tools, frameworks, APIs, platforms, playbooks, templates, and learning resources for building, launching, scaling, and operating SaaS products.
 - [awesome-scala](https://github.com/brandonhimpfen/awesome-scala) - A curated list of awesome resources and tips for Scala development.
 - [awesome-serverless](https://github.com/brandonhimpfen/awesome-serverless) - A curated list of awesome services, frameworks, tools, and resources for building serverless applications.
-- [awesome-sql](https://github.com/brandonhimpfen/awesome-sql) - A curated list of SQL databases, tools, clients, query builders, learning resources, extensions, and ecosystem utilities.
 - [awesome-static-website-services](https://github.com/brandonhimpfen/awesome-static-website-services) - A curated list of awesome services, platforms, and tools for building, hosting, and managing static websites.
+- [awesome-stripe](https://github.com/brandonhimpfen/awesome-stripe) - A curated list of Stripe SDKs, tools, libraries, integrations, dashboards, starter kits, API utilities, payment flows, subscription systems, fraud tools, and learning resources for building with Stripe.
+- [awesome-synthetic-data](https://github.com/brandonhimpfen/awesome-synthetic-data) - A curated list of tools, models, datasets, and resources for generating, evaluating, and applying synthetic data.
 - [awesome-tailwindcss](https://github.com/brandonhimpfen/awesome-tailwindcss) - A curated list of awesome tools, components, templates, and resources for Tailwind CSS.
 - [awesome-test-automation](https://github.com/brandonhimpfen/awesome-test-automation) - A curated list of awesome frameworks, tools, libraries, and resources for automating software testing.
 - [awesome-travel-hacking](https://github.com/brandonhimpfen/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
-- [awesome-web3](https://github.com/brandonhimpfen/awesome-web3) - A curated list of platforms, protocols, tools, frameworks, and learning resources for Web3.
 - [awesome-teaching-about-networks](https://github.com/BrennanAntone/awesome-teaching-about-networks) - An awesome list of resources for teaching about networks and related topics.
 - [awesome-triathlon](https://github.com/bthomas2622/awesome-triathlon) - Awesome list of triathlon resources 🏊🏽‍♀️🚴🏻🏃‍♀️.
 - [awesome-acting](https://github.com/casychow/awesome-acting) - A curated list of acting resources for TV/film and theatre work.